jmanzorolhagh/Tier1Fitness_app/README.md

    - [Database Layer (Supabase)](#1-database-layer-supabase)
    - [Backend Deployment (Render)](#2-backend-deployment-render)
 10. [The Team](#the-team)
+---
+### **IMPORTANT: Server "Cold Start" Delay**
+- The backend for this project is hosted on Render's Free Tier.
+This service automatically "spins down" after 15 minutes of inactivity to save resources.
+**When you first open the app, it may take 50–60 seconds for the server to wake up.**
+- Please be patient during the first Login or Signup attempt.
+Once the server is active, the app will function at normal speed.
+---
 ### App Screenshots

 | Login | Login | Home Feed | Comment Feed |